-1.1 The application site, which is broadly square in shape and amounts to 0.61 hectares of unused paddock/grazing land, is located outside the defined development limits of North Duffield.
-The site lies to the rear of Allonby House (owned by the applicant) and the neighbouring 3 York Road properties to the south albeit those properties are separated from the application site by a 15 metre deep area of land associated with Allonby House.
+1.1 The application site, which is broadly rectangular in shape and amounts to 0.34 hectares of unused paddock/grazing land, is located outside the defined development limits of North Duffield.
+The site lies to the rear of Allonby House albeit at a distance in excess of 100 metres from the rear elevation of the existing dwelling.
 Access is shown as running through land to the north, which is the subject of application number 2018/1346/FULM (found elsewhere on this agenda), and emerging onto York Road between Mandale House and Lilac House.

-- 1.2 The land is generally flat but drains naturally towards Moses Drain.
-The western boundary is mid-way through a paddock with the remainder of the paddock, Moses Drain and agricultural land beyond.
-To the north, the site boundary is marked by a number of trees beyond which is a similarly disused paddock and land to the south of the application site consists of more paddock/grassland.
-All of this paddock land is subject to other current applications for residential development (found elsewhere on this agenda). - 1.3 Other than the mature trees to the northern boundary, there are no natural features of note within the main body of the site.
-The site does contain a recently constructed building, described as a wildlife tower providing nesting, roosting and hibernating boxes for a wide range of birds, hedgehogs and bats, which is to be retained and set within a "meadow" area and which has informed the siting of the proposed dwelling within the site.
+- 1.2 The land is generally flat but drains naturally towards Moses Drain which forms its western boundary across which is open agricultural land.
+To the north, the site boundary is marked by a number of trees beyond which is a similarly disused paddock and land to the south and east of the application site consists of more paddock/grassland.
+All of this paddock land is subject to other current applications for residential development (found elsewhere on this agenda). - 1.3 Other than the mature trees to the northern boundary, there are no physical features of note within the main body of the site.